 About NCA4 Vol. II

-The development of NCA4 Vol. II is overseen by a Federal Steering Committee that was appointed by the SGCR and comprises representatives from USGCRP agencies.
-NOAA, as the administrative agency for NCA4, is responsible for establishing procedures for the report, releasing Federal Register Notices, and certifying the report meets Information Quality Act standards.
-To date, NCA4 Vol. II has undergone an extensive, multi-phase process of internal and external review from Federal agency experts, the general public, and a panel of experts from the National Academies of Sciences, Engineering, and Medicine.
+The development of NCA4 Vol. II was overseen by a Federal Steering Committee appointed by the SGCR and comprising representatives from USGCRP agencies.
+NOAA, as the administrative agency for NCA4, was responsible for establishing procedures for the report, releasing Federal Register Notices, and certifying the report met Information Quality Act standards.
+It has undergone an extensive, multi-phase process of internal and external review from Federal agency experts, the general public, and a panel of experts from the National Academies of Sciences, Engineering, and Medicine.

-The following groups are contributing to NCA4 Vol. II:
+The following groups contributed to NCA4 Vol. II:

-- A Federal Steering Committee (SC) is responsible for the development, production, and content of the report as well as high-level scoping to ensure coherence, relevance, and responsiveness to the Global Change Research Act and the USGCRP Strategic Plan.
-The SC selects Federal Coordinating Lead Authors, Regional Chapter Leads, and Review Editors based on a number of criteria, including scientific expertise and experience with scientific assessments.
+- A Federal Steering Committee (SC) was responsible for the development, production, and content of the report as well as high-level scoping to ensure coherence, relevance, and responsiveness to the Global Change Research Act and the USGCRP Strategic Plan.
+The SC selected Federal Coordinating Lead Authors, Regional Chapter Leads, and Review Editors based on a number of criteria, including scientific expertise and experience with scientific assessments.

-- Federal Coordinating Lead Authors (CLAs) oversee development of a given chapter and liaise with non-Federal Regional Chapter Leads or Federal or non-Federal National Chapter Leads in their development of individual chapters.
-The Federal CLAs also work across chapters to ensure consistency throughout the report.
+- Federal Coordinating Lead Authors (CLAs) oversaw development of a given chapter and liaised with non-Federal Regional Chapter Leads or Federal or non-Federal National Chapter Leads in their development of individual chapters.
+The Federal CLAs also worked across chapters to ensure consistency throughout the report.

-- Agency Chapter Leads oversee the production of the National Topic and Response chapters and select National Chapter Leads.
+- Agency Chapter Leads oversaw the production of the National Topic and Response chapters and select National Chapter Leads.
 Effort was made to distribute the responsibility across USGCRP agencies.

-- National Chapter Leads are either Federal or non-Federal experts who, in consultation with Federal CLAs, organize, direct, and lead authorship of individual National Topic or Response chapters.
-Chapter Author teams are established by the National Chapter Leads, with suggestions from the Federal CLAs and the SC.
-Chapters are submitted to the corresponding Federal CLA, and ultimately transmitted to the SC as the individual input of the National Chapter Leads.
+- National Chapter Leads were either Federal or non-Federal experts who, in consultation with Federal CLAs, organized, directed, and led authorship of individual National Topic or Response chapters.
+Chapter Author teams were established by the National Chapter Leads, with suggestions from the Federal CLAs and the SC.
+Chapters were submitted to the corresponding Federal CLA, and ultimately transmitted to the SC as the individual input of the National Chapter Leads.

-- Regional Chapter Leads are non-Federal experts selected by the SC from a pool of experts put forward through a public nominations process.
-In consultation with Federal CLAs, Regional Chapter Leads organize, direct, and lead authorship of individual regional chapters.
-Chapter Author teams are established by the Regional Chapter Leads, with suggestions from the Federal CLAs and the SC.
-Chapters are submitted to the corresponding Federal CLA, and ultimately transmitted to the SC as the individual input of the Regional Chapter Leads.
+- Regional Chapter Leads were non-Federal experts selected by the SC from a pool of experts put forward through a public nominations process.
+In consultation with Federal CLAs, Regional Chapter Leads organized, directed, and led authorship of individual regional chapters.
+Chapter Author teams were established by the Regional Chapter Leads, with suggestions from the Federal CLAs and the SC.
+Chapters were submitted to the corresponding Federal CLA, and ultimately transmitted to the SC as the individual input of the Regional Chapter Leads.

-- Chapter Authors are selected by the Chapter Lead and responsible for developing chapter content.
-Chapter author teams work with Regional or National Chapter Leads to develop and edit individual chapters in response to comments received during the multiple rounds of review.
+- Chapter Authors were selected by the Chapter Lead and responsible for developing chapter content.
+Chapter author teams worked with Regional or National Chapter Leads to develop and edit individual chapters in response to comments received during the multiple rounds of review.

-- Technical Contributors provide inputs into chapter development, but do not directly author sections of NCA4 Vol. II.
-They are selected on an as-needed basis, based on specific needs identified by the author team.
+- Technical Contributors provided inputs into chapter development, but did not directly author sections of NCA4 Vol. II.
+They were selected on an as-needed basis, based on specific needs identified by the author team.

-- Review Editors are selected by the SC from a pool of experts put forward through a public nominations process.
-Their role is to ensure the authors adequately respond to all comments received during the public and National Academies review periods.
+- Review Editors were selected by the SC from a pool of experts put forward through a public nominations process.
+Their role was to ensure the authors adequately responded to all comments received during the public and National Academies review periods.

 NCA4 Vol. II Table of Contents